dkhaz/COVID-testbias/README.md

 ## Brief information about the supplied data

 Here we provide the relevant data used in our analysis.
 Note that we have collected all the data from the website https://covidtracking.com.
 Thereafter we correct for the gliches in the data using the methods described in the **Data collection** section of the preprint.
 We bin the data using binning method described in **Some data analyses details and plots** section.
 Here we provide the unbinned data in the input_data folder.
+Unbinned data for each states are provided where first column is *T/H_N* and second column is *p_+/H_N*.
+We fit *T/H_N* as a function of *p_+/H_N*.